Kickapoo Valley Forest School FAQs

 KVFS will be based on the Forest School model and other child-centered pedagogies.

 Our curriculum team is developing a Monthly Themes Guide, a Skills Booklet and a Staff Handbook to help guide best practices around forest schooling and ensuring that all of our children receive developmentally appropriate skill-building opportunities.

 Our Monthly Themes Guide, along with our Skills Booklet and hands on materials, are all aligned to one or more of the following standards: Wisconsin Model Early Learning Standards (WMELS), Next Generation Science Standards, Wisconsin Standards for Social Studies, Math, and English Language Arts.
 Additional standards for Art & Design, Music, and Physical Education will also be noted.

-See our Curriculum Summary for more detailed information.
+See our Curriculum page for more detailed information.